How to Finance Commercial Flight Training

 A Typical Day for a Short-Haul Airline Pilot

-What happens from arrival at the airport to when the passengers disembark the aircraft.
-A full day as a pilot described.
+What happens from arriving at the airport to when the passengers disembark the aircraft.
+A full day as a short haul pilot described

 Ever wondered what it would be like to walk in the shoes of a short haul airline pilot for the day?
 We take you through what a pilot does during a typical day at ‘work’.